Kiioraa/Kiioraa/README.md

 <h3>🧐 Some Things About Me</h3>

- 👀 I’m interested in
+ -💻 I am a Data analyst
- 🌱 I’m currently learning ...
+ -🌱 I’m currently learning more on SQL
- 💞️ I’m looking to collaborate on ...
+ -🏆 2023 Goal: Contribute more to Open Source Projects.
- 📫 How to reach me ...
+ -📫 How to reach me ...